-What Is Potash?
+What is Potash?

-Potassium protects plants from extreme temperatures, it helps them to fight stress, as well as, disease and pests such as weeds and insects.
+Potassium protects plants from extreme temperatures.
+It helps plants to fight stress and disease, and deter pests such as weeds and insects.
 Potassium stops wilting, strengthens roots and stems, and assists in transferring food.
-It activates plant enzymes and ensures the plant uses water efficiently.
+It activates plant enzymes to ensure plants use water efficiently.
 Higher levels of potassium in the soil help crops withstand stressful conditions.